mchl18/mchl18/README.md

 - 👋 Hi, I’m @mchl18
 - 👀 I build tools.
 Deployment, monitoring, logging, all that stuff with a nice UI?
 Call me.
+- 🔑 I have a passion for encryption, obfuscation, security and deterrence.
 - 💞️ I’m looking to collaborate on open source projects of any kind.
 - 📫 How to reach me: mgerullis@pm.me